Restless Leg Syndrome

 - Exercise every day to improve circulation, boost pain-relieving endorphins, and increase blood flow to muscles.
 Just don’t overdo it and definitely avoid exercise too close to bedtime.

 - If your symptoms are keeping you awake all night, try going to bed at midnight and waking at 9 am.
 Dopamine and iron levels usually drop at night and rise during the day, and this might help you to avoid the peak time for symptoms.

 - Avoid drinking coffee or other caffeinated beverages.
 Circulation is best when you’re well hydrated.

 - Have weekly massages (as if you need an excuse!) to alleviate the symptoms of RLS.

 - Avoid lying or sitting still too long before sleep, as the longer you are inactive the more likely the symptoms of RLS will appear.

-If you wake up with RLS, you might like to try the following to alleviate the symptoms and hopefully get back to sleep:
+If you wake up with restless legs, you might like to try the following to alleviate the symptoms, and hopefully, get back to sleep: